 Mogher Khamaisi, MD, PhD, is Director of the Department of Internal Medicine “D” at Rambam Health Care Campus.
-He is also an Assistant Professor at the Rappaport Faculty of Medicine of the Technion-Israel Institute of Technology, where he conducts basic and clinical research.
+He is also an Associate Professor at the Rappaport Faculty of Medicine of the Technion-Israel Institute of Technology, where he conducts basic and clinical research.

 Dr. Khamaisi completed B.S., M.Sc., and Ph.D. degrees in biology from Ben-Gurion University in Beer Sheva, all with honors.
 He graduated from Ben-Gurion University Medical School and completed his residency in the Department of Internal Medicine “B” at Hadassah Hospital Ein-Kerem in Jerusalem.
 He also completed a fellowship in Endocrinology, Diabetes, and Metabolism at Rambam.
 A board certified specialist in both Internal Medicine and Endocrinology, Dr. Khamaisi completed a post-doctoral research fellowship at the Joslin Diabetes Center at Harvard Medical School, working with the Director of Research, George L. King, and head of the Vascular Cell Biology unit, and holds two patents from his work at Harvard.